ctrl-JNTM/JTNM/README.md

 # JTNM
-we are the king of c-t-r-l !
+the king of c-t-r-l !